petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/introduction-to-liferay/what-is-a-digital-experience-platform.md

 ## Liferay Deployment Approaches

-With its composable architecture and the addition of strong Low-Code functionality, Liferay isn't just a complete, integrated Digital Experience Platform, but also goes beyond DXP's capabilities, making it usable to create any digital solution.
-This flexibility can make Liferay be used as the core component of any Digital Experience architecture.
+With its composable architecture and the addition of strong Low-Code functionality, Liferay isn't just a complete, integrated Digital Experience Platform, but also goes beyond DXP's capabilities.
+With Liferay DXP, a solution for any digital challenge can be created - SaaS, PaaS, or Self-Hosted

-Our Liferay deployment offerings include SaaS, PaaS and Self-Hosted options.

 ## Tailored Solutions